 – Conducting a sobriety check, checking the condition of the car or your licence

 The Supreme Court of Canada has held that while routine stops are a violation of section 9 of the Charter, this violation is justified under section 1, due to the need to promote road safety (R. v.
 Ladouceur, 1 SCR 1257).
-When driving, if an officer pulls you over and asks you for your licence, vehicle registration and insurance, you must comply and produce these documents.
+When driving, if an officer pulls you over and asks you for your license, vehicle registration, and insurance, you must comply and produce these documents.
 Failure to provide an officer with these documents is an offence in and of itself.

 What if the Officer Suspects I am Impaired?